MitchBall/AMIDR/README.md

 3. Download and extract this repository if you have not done so already
 4. Navigate to "User Interface.ipynb" and continue from there

-# File and Folder Descriptions
+# Folder Descriptions
 - Analyzed Data: All data analyzed in the paper "AMIDR: A Complete Pulse Method for Measuring Cathode Solid-State Diffusivity".
 - Figures: All figures and their construction.
 - Fresh Data: Raw data not yet analyzed.
 Feel free to use this for practice.
 - Protocols: BioLogic protocols used for AMIDR testing.

+# File Descriptions
+- AMIDR Paper [pre-review]: Paper submitted to JES [Warning: not yet peer-reviewed]
+- AMIDR Paper SI [pre-review]: Supporting information of paper submitted to JES [Warning: not yet peer-reviewed]
 - AMIDR Review (ECS 244): Presentation given at the ECS 244 conference.
 This is a good introduction to the program.
 - Batch Analysis.ipynb: One-button notebook for bulk updating Analyzed Data.
 - Dev Interface.ipynb: Similar to User Interface except used for future development.
 Take a peak and try to guess what's happening!